dfdx/lastfm-rbm/README.md

 I'm not a freak like you, can I use other tools?
 ------------------------------------------------

 Julia is a wonderful programming language, but it's still on its way up.
-If you want to use something more stable and mature, Pandas and SciKit Learn (e.g. see [BrnoulliRBM](https://github.com/scikit-learn/scikit-learn/blob/master/sklearn/neural_network/rbm.py)) should work as well.
+If you want to use something more stable and mature, Pandas and SciKit Learn (e.g. see [BernoulliRBM](https://github.com/scikit-learn/scikit-learn/blob/master/sklearn/neural_network/rbm.py)) should work as well.
 Also see [Pylearn2](https://github.com/lisa-lab/pylearn2/) for more deep learning oriented library.

-Found an error in this README?
-Report an issue!
+**Found an error in this README?
+Report an issue!**